 Is Monopoly money worth real money?

-Officially, Monopoly money has no real value.
+Officially, Monopoly cash has no real value.
 You can’t use Monopoly money as real currency, nor can you officially exchange it for any other currency.
 It is just ‘play money’ for having fun.

 Some people have tried to create a ‘value’ for Monopoly money based on the cost of buying a Monopoly game.